jonnyBohnanny/kag-tyranoscrypt-base-info/README.md

 for /r "C:\Source\Folder\Root" %a in (*.*) do mogrify -resample 72 -resize 700x700 -format png "%~a"
 ```

+### Fixed Width
+Use `-resize 100x` to resize images to 100 pixels in width while maintaining the height's aspect ratio.

 Used to resize / crop images in bulk on the command line.

 ### Example Bulk Resize